-If you’re considering making the move to self-employment from a traditional job, this episode is going to help you de-risk the move to full-time entrepreneurship!
+If you’re considering making the move to self-employment from a traditional job, this episode with Matt Baker is going to help you de-risk the move to full-time entrepreneurship!

-What are some of the barriers that are keeping people from moving to self-employment? 🛑
+Matt Baker briefs us on some of the barriers that are keeping people from moving to self-employment ?

 Hard barriers – People knew that they didn’t have the money to begin or the training.
 They couldn’t see a way to give up their current benefits.